-Legendary pianist Grigory Sokolov filmed for the first time in ten years, exclusively on medici.tv!
+Legendary pianist Grigory Sokolov performs on film for the first time in ten years, in an event available exclusively on medici.tv!

-Russian pianist Grigory Sokolov entered the Leningrad Conservatory in 1957 and is today considered one of the greatest pianists of our time.
-Every year he gives around 80 concerts, including an annual recital at the Berliner Philharmonie, which is always sold out.
-In 2012, Der Tagesspiegel declared : "[Grigory Sokolov] dreams his artistic dream; more abstract, more profound, yet at the same time more delicate than most of his colleagues.
+Sokolov entered the Leningrad Conservatory in 1957; today he is considered one of the greatest pianists of our time.
+He gives around 80 concerts per year, including an annual recital at the Berliner Philharmonie (always sold out).
+In 2012, Der Tagesspiegel declared: "[Sokolov] dreams his artistic dream; more abstract, more profound, yet at the same time more delicate than most of his colleagues.
 Listening to him is like a gift, and often astonishes."

 A musical conversation in one prologue and ten scenes